What is attrition rate?

 4. Maintain a positive work environment

 A supportive work culture that encourages collaboration, innovation, and a healthy work-life balance can significantly reduce attrition.
-When employees feel respected, valued, and heard, they are more likely to stay committed to the organization and its objectives.
+When employees feel respected, valued, and heard, they are more likely to stay committed to the organization its objectives and key result.

 5. Regularly conduct exit interviews